littleghost-studio/monela/README.md

 Simply, the INPUT/OUTPUT remains 100% the same.
 The only modification is how the kernel is compiled and how the INPUT reaches the OUTPUT state.

 As of right now the current development plan of Monela is to wait for the official release of Linux 7 that will support Rust fully.
 Then I will use Rust and write a second kernel that only has the needed functions and features described above and then I will compile it with the Linux kernel.
 This prevents errors caused from mixing code into the Linux kernel.
 It is planned to be a dual kernel OS.
 This does sound impossible, but it's not as unrealistic as it may sound.
+This is because the Monela "kernel" isn't exactly a kernel.

 DOCS ARE COMING SOON (40 PAGE PDF), CHECK BACK LATER FOR MORE.